Iddingsite/DiffusionGarnet.jl/docs/src/diffusion_spherical.md

 ![Spherical diffusion profil of a garnet](./assets/img/Grt_Spherical+1D.gif)

-It shows that using spherical coordinates makes the garnet diffuse faster.
-Using 1D Cartesian coordinates can overestimate the equilibration time.
+It shows that using spherical coordinates makes the garnet diffuse faster in this case but that is dependent on the initial conditions.